thebaldgeek/thebaldgeek.github.io/radiosonde.md

 This time extension is also helpful for me as there are lot of mountains around my location and the sondes will drop into my noise floor while they go behind a peak.

 ## Quantifying station changes
-One of the many challengers facing the serious sonde station owner is knowing how well their station is performing and the time it takes to measure each change.
+Two of the many challengers facing the serious sonde station owner is knowing how well their station is performing and the time it takes to measure each change.
-Since each sonde flight will be slightly or very different distances and altitiudes from the antenna it can be tough to average all those flights out and see if a gain or antenna change really is helping or hindering.
+Since each sonde flight will be slightly or very different distances and altitudes from the antenna it can be tough to average all those flights out and see if a gain or antenna change really is helping or hindering.
+To this end a few guys from the North America Radiosonde Facebook group got together off-group and started talking about how to measure and normalize the data from the many flights over a week or month and visualize that data in a way that would help the station owner ensure their station was running a the very peak it could.
+I brought Node-RED to the table and a plan was hatched to use the auto_rx Chasemapper UDP data stream to build some data dashboards.